 HOW TO GET INVOLVED:

 We are acutely aware of the need to access rigorously performed research to further the presence and practice of agroecology within the UK.
 We also require research evidence to support our policy campaigns work with various government departments and public bodies.
-However, it is not always possible for our organisations to undertake research to investigate and produce data on the necessary topics.
+However, it is not always possible for our organisations to undertake our own research to investigate and produce data on the necessary topics.
 We are aware that there is a growing effort within academia to shift the norms around what gets researched, and how, and who sets research agendas.
 We therefore recognise the interdependence that exists between our organisations and research institutions, and the potential for pushing forward the agroecology movement when our efforts are coordinated.

 In light of this, we have created a ‘Research Needs and Priorities’ document to highlight and communicate the topics that we require research evidence on.
 This document will evolve and be regularly updated as our research needs expand and shift.